Justin Turner Player Props: Red Sox vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all league pitching staffs (6.07).
+- The Athletics' 6.01 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 135 total home runs at a rate of 1.4 per game (second-most in the league).
+- Athletics pitchers combine to allow the third-most home runs in baseball (135 total, 1.4 per game).

-- Medina gets the start for the Athletics, his ninth of the season.
-He is 2-7 with a 6.34 ERA and 58 strikeouts in 59 2/3 innings pitched.
+- Waldichuk (2-6) gets the starting nod for the Athletics in his 13th start of the season.
+He's put together a 6.66 ERA in 75 2/3 innings pitched, with 73 strikeouts.

-- The righty last appeared in relief on Friday, July 7, when he tossed six innings against the Boston Red Sox, allowing four earned runs while giving up seven hits.
+- The left-hander's most recent time out came on Saturday against the Minnesota Twins, when he tossed 3 2/3 innings, surrendering three earned runs while giving up three hits.

-- The 24-year-old has a 6.34 ERA and 8.7 strikeouts per nine innings across 12 games this season, while allowing a batting average of .272 to opposing hitters.
+- In 22 games this season, the 25-year-old has a 6.66 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .306 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.